3-inch anti-aircraft gun M3: History

 During the late 1920s, M1917 and M1918 guns were fitted with removable barrel liners and re-designated as 3-inch M1, M2, or M3 guns, depending on the variant they were upgraded from.
 The most numerous variant was the M3 which was introduced in 1928 and consisted of a new barrel with a removable autofretted liner.
 During the 1930s further upgrades were proposed but these were abandoned with the adoption of the 90 mm gun M1 in 1938.

 Design

 The M3 consisted of a 76.2 mm barrel 50 calibers in length, which had a removable liner and a semi-automatic vertical sliding-wedge breech.
-The barrel had a hydro-pneumatic recoil system and when fired the breech ejected the shell casing and remained open until a new round was loaded.
-The M2A2 cruciform carriage had a circular center section and four perforated steel outriggers for stability.
-For transport, the outriggers folded and a two-wheeled, single axle bogie could be screwed onto the outriggers at each end.
-The carriage had pneumatic tires, electric brakes and was capable of being towed at high speeds.
+The barrel had a hydro-pneumatic recoil system, and when the gun fired, the breech automatically ejected the shell casing and remained open until a new round was loaded.
 The gun was provided with a set of equilibrators and was capable of both high angle fire +80° and 360° of traverse.

+The M2A2 carriage was of a symmetrical cruciform shape, mounting the gun in the center and having four outriggers for stability.
+A roughly circular crew platform allowed the crew 360 degrees of working space around the gun.
+For transport, each quarter of the crew platform was folded backwards in half, against itself, and then each section was pivoted perpendicularly to the folding point to face upwards, against the section next to it.
+Travel locks were engaged to hold the breech and barrel of the gun steady.
+Correspondingly, each outrigger arm was folded into thirds and pivoted parallel to the two sides of the now-folded crew platform.
+A two-wheeled single axle bogie equipped with pneumatic tires and electric brakes that cradled the folded outriggers was then attached to each side.
+The new carriage allowed towing at high speed.